ajleeson/research_blog/_posts/2022-07-04-benchmark-debug-atmosphere.md

 Later on, I will still also need to add sunlight to the model.

  <span style="color:red">

-07/05/2022 Update: It turns out that this model run was not reading the surface stress inputs.
+**07/05/2022 Update**: It turns out that this model run was not reading the surface stress inputs.
+<br><br>

+**09/07/2022 Update:** I later ran an experiment in which I correctly applied a wind stress using sustr and svstr.
+This is experiment is described in the Flat Shelf Upwelling series (links to blog posts below).
+Part 2 of the experiment provides details of how I used sustr and svstr to create a wind stress.
+- [Part 1](https://ajleeson.github.io/research_blog/2022/07/18/flat-shelf-upwelling-part-1.html) goes over initial attempt
+- [Part 2](https://ajleeson.github.io/research_blog/2022/08/08/flat-shelf-upwelling-2.html) goes over experiment setup
+- [Part 3](https://ajleeson.github.io/research_blog/2022/08/19/flat-shelf-upwelling-3.html) goes over model results and comparison to analytical results

 </span>

 ---